 - Database account: the account used to manage databases within the specified permissions.
 For example, you can use this account to create or delete databases, connect to databases, and create or delete tables.

-- Service account: the account used by an Alibaba Cloud technical support personnel to access your cluster.
+- Service account: the account used by an Alibaba Cloud technical support engineer to access your cluster.
 To obtain technical support from Alibaba Cloud, you must grant permissions to the service account to authorize an Alibaba Cloud technical support personnel.
-When the validity period of the service account ends, the granted permissions are automatically revoked.
+When the authorization period expires, the granted permissions are automatically revoked.

 The account system and SQL syntax of AnalyticDB for MySQL V3.0 are compatible with those of MySQL.
-For more information, see Database accounts and permissions.
+For more information, see CREATE USER.

-Distributed Keyduring table creation.
-When you create a table, you only need to specify
+distribution keyspecified during table creation.
+When you create a table, you only need to specify the

-Distributed Key.
+distribution key.
 The system automatically optimizes the number of shards for you.
-For more information, see CREATE TABLE
+For more information, see CREATE TABLE.